netdata/netdata/docs/guides/monitor/statsd.md

 Although we'll use k6 as the use-case, the same principles can be applied to every application that supports the StatsD protocol.
 Simply enable the StatsD output and point it to the node that runs Netdata, which is `localhost` in this case.

+In general, the process for creating a StatsD collector can be summarized in 2 steps:

+- Run an experiment by sending StatsD metrics to Netdata, without any prior configuration.
+This will create a chart per metric (called private charts) and will help you verify that everything works as expected from the application side of things.
+    - Make sure to reload the dashboard tab **after** you start sending data to Netdata.
+- Create a configuration file for your app using [edit-config](https://learn.netdata.cloud/guides/step-by-step/step-04): `sudo ./edit-config statsd.d/myapp.conf`
+    - Each app will have it's own section in the right-hand menu.

+Now, let's see the above process in detail.

 ## Prerequisites

 - A node with the [Netdata Agent](https://learn.netdata.cloud/docs/get#install-the-netdata-agent) installed.